-Two of the schools currently have an informal partnership with a Parent Teacher Associations or Friends of the School.
+Each of the schools has an informal partnership with a Parent Teacher Associations or Friends of the School group.

 There are no related parties which either control or significantly influence the decisions and operations of the academy trust.

 Engagement with employees (including disabled persons)